An easy cheesy bacon bread appetizer for a big crowd. With creamy butter, cheddar cheese, bacon pieces and green onions!

-Since a baguette is hoooge, this will go a long way.
-I would say anywhere between 6 to 12 servings, depending how many ambitious eaters you have in your group.
+Since a baguette is pretty big, this appetizer will go a long way to feed a crowd.
+I ended up with about 24 slices total so I would say anywhere between 6 to 12 servings, depending on how many ambitious eaters you have in your group.

 Then we wrap it up in foil so the bread doesn’t brown up before the cheese or butter has a chance to melt.
 Bake it for 15 minutes and that’s it.
-At this point you can start gathering your group and announce your spectacular appetizer.
+At this point, you can start gathering your group and announce your spectacular appetizer.

 Serve it warm cause that’s the best way.
 And seriously, this is good.
 It’s warm and melty and crusty and bacony.
 Hooray for easy appetizers!
-Happy cooking!Print
+Happy cooking!

 Nutrition per slice (24 slices per baguette)